opendatasoft/ods-documentation/source/creating_content/01_creating_content_page/managing_page_security.rst

 2. Click

   - either, the **Public access** button, to let any user access the page, as long as they have access to the portal,
-  - or, the **Private access** button, to restrict the access to the page to specically defined users and/or groups of users.
+  - or, the **Private access** button, to restrict the access to the page to specifically defined users and/or groups of users.

 .. admonition:: Caution
    :class: caution